-5 Ways AI can improve your software testing
+5 ways how AI can improve your business's software testing

 Technology is evolving much faster than ever, and with the rise of Artificial Intelligence, Machine Learning and the Internet of Things, one can only expect it to progress even faster.
 AI, in particular, seems to be the hot buzz for quite some time now, as it seems to revolutionize industry after industry.
 When it comes to software testing, AI is improving and simplifying the life of developers and testers everywhere, by automating processes and allowing testers to provide more accurate results and bug finds.
 But how exactly is AI changing the software testing industry for the better?

 Human error is not uncommon, even to the best of testers, especially when performing repetitive and dull tasks.
 When you have to do the same thing all over again, while it becomes an easy job, it leaves you more prone to mistakes, as you start paying less attention to it.
 This is where automation comes to help.
 By automating monotonous tasks, you can ensure more accurate results each and every time, avoiding the possibility to overlook important documentation or errors.
 This way, testers have more time to focus on more important things, such as improving automated tests and analyzing more complex situations.
 “Testers are already using some automation tools, but they do have limitations.
 This is where AI can help them improve.
 Automation tools can’t decide what tests to run, so they simply run all of them or some predefined sets.
 With the integration of AI, a bot can preview tests, acknowledge code changes and run only the necessary ones, delivering much better results.” says Mark Russel, QA engineer at Trust My Paper, a paper writing service.